-Robust Portfolio Modeling method was used to compute nondominated portfolios of 10 ideas and discriminate between

-- Core ideas that belong to all non-dominated portfolios - Borderline ideas that belong to some non-dominated portfolios - Exterior ideas that do not belong to any non-dominated portfolio

-□ How do ranking intervals compare with this division?

-- □ If the ranking of an idea cannot be worse than 10, is it a core project? - If the ranking of an idea cannot be better than 11, is it an exterior project?
+- Robust Portfolio Modeling\ was used to compute non-dominated portfolios of 10 ideas and discriminate between - Core ideas that belong to all non-dominated portfolios - Borderline ideas that belong to some non-dominated portfolios - Exterior ideas that do not belong to any non-dominated portfolio - □ How do ranking intervals relate to this classification? - If the ranking of an idea cannot be worse than 10, is it a core project? - If the ranking of an idea cannot be better than 11, is it an exterior project?